Year-End Tax Estimate and Planning Tips for Tax Year 2016

 8. Claim Capital Gains & Disaster Loss

-You can claim a disaster loss on your 2016 Tax Return or on an amended 2015 Tax Return.
+Claim the disaster loss on your 2016 Tax Return or on an amended 2015 Tax Return.
 Select the year in which your adjusted gross income was lower so that your disaster loss deduction will give you a greater write-off and more tax savings.

 9. Deduct Your Car Mileage for Business Use